Exact $p$-values for global network alignments via combinatorial analysis of shared GO terms (Subtitle: REFANGO: Rigorous Evaluation of Functional Alignments of Networks using Gene Ontology): Discussion

 There is a crucially important case that is often implicitly ignored in the literature by methods that evaluate GO-based significance of alignments by evaluating all aligned protein pairs, rather than evaluating all GO terms.
 This case is alluded to by phrases such as ``consider the GO terms shared by a pair of aligned proteins\ldots''.
 The problem is when there is a GO term $g$ that exists in both networks (ie., $\lambda^g_1$ and $\lambda^g_2$ are both nonzero), but no pair of aligned proteins share it.
-Then the ``consider...’’ phrase above implicitly misses the fact that $g$ {\em could} have been shared by some aligned protein pairs, but was not.
-Unless taken care of explicitly, the alignment evaluation fails to penalize the alignment for failing to provide any matches for GO term $g$.
+Then the ``consider...’’ phrase above implicitly misses the fact that $g$ {\em could} have been shared by some aligned protein pairs, but was not.\footnote{We note that the Jaccard similarity will approximately account for this because $g$ will appear in the denominator of some pairs but not appear in any numerator; however Jaccard has other problems, as explained below.} Unless taken care of explicitly, the alignment evaluation fails to penalize the alignment for failing to provide any matches for GO term $g$.
 In contrast, our method is correctly penalized for such cases: any GO term $g$ for which $k=0$ but both $\lambda_1$ and $\lambda_2$ are nonzero receives the appropriate penalty of a $p$-value with little statistical significance.
 Unfortunately, since many existing publications ignore this case, many published $p$-values claim far more statistical significance than actually exists.

 A second major problem with existing {\it ad hoc} measures is that they do not scale even remotely monotonically with statistical significance.
 Take the Jaccard similarity, which is the most popular according to Table \ref{tab:previous}, though it has variously been called {\it GO Correctness} or {\it Consistency} (GOC), as well as {\it Functional Correctness/Consistency} (FC).
 Formally, given node $u\in V_1$ aligned to $v\in V_2$, let $S_u,S_v$ be the set of GO terms annotating $u,v$, respectively.
 Then the Jaccard/GOC/FC between $u$ and $v$ is defined as